tigusigalpa/moodle-block_wpfeed/README.md

 2. Add JS files in this folder

 ## Contributing
-You're welcome for pull requests but against master branch.
+You're welcome to make pull requests but against master branch.
 Thanks!

 ## Changelog
 #### Version 1.0.2 (2016030300)